 11.0 INTERVIEWS/DEMONSTRATIONS

 The AOC will conduct interviews and demonstrations with potential Proposers to clarify aspects of their proposals.
 The interviews will be conducted in person.
-The location of the interviews will be held at 455 Golden Gate Avenue, San Francisco, CA 94102.
+For in-person interviews, the location of the interviews will be held at 455 Golden Gate Avenue, San Francisco, CA 94102.
+The AOC will also consider a WebEx interview/demonstration.
 The potential Proposer will be notified of their scheduled time and the room and floor number for interview and demonstration.
 The AOC will not reimburse Proposers for any costs incurred in traveling to or from the interview location.
 The AOC will notify eligible Proposers regarding interview arrangements.

 12.0 CONFIDENTIAL OR PROPRIETARY INFORMATION